Kamel Arekat: Early life

 Kamel was born to a notable family.
 His grandfather, Sheikh Rashid, was known as the leader of the knights assigned by the Ottoman Sultan to protect Christian pilgrims visiting Jerusalem.

 After the World War I, and the British Mandate for Palestine he served in the British Police in 1926.

-Arab and Jewish conflict in Palestine
+Arab–Israeli conflict

-Years later, and due to the Jewish Immigration to Palestine, he participated in the Arab-Palestinian resistance movement under the leadership of Abd al-Qadir al-Husayni.
+Years later, and due to the Jewish immigration to Palestine, he participated in the Arab-Palestinian resistance movement under the leadership of Abd al-Qadir al-Husayni.